thunderbird/webext-docs/cookies.rst

 .. role:: code

-Use the <code>browser.cookies</code> API to query and modify cookies, and to be notified when they change.
+Use the :code:`browser.cookies` API to query and modify cookies, and to be notified when they change.

 .. rst-class:: api-main-section